jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 The range of any Divine Magic is based upon the combined POW of all the concert members.

-An Aztec civil war breaks out.
-Facing an assault on one of their ziggurat temples, eleven priests of Huitzilopochtli form a ritual concert to defend the sacred spot.
-After spending time to form the gestalt, they are ready to repulse the interlopers, a group of undead Jaguar Knights glistening with protective sorceries.
+> An Aztec civil war breaks out.
+Facing an assault on one of their ziggurat temples, eleven priests
+> of Huitzilopochtli form a ritual concert to defend the sacred spot.
+After spending time to form the
+> gestalt, they are ready to repulse the interlopers, a group of undead Jaguar Knights glistening with
+> protective sorceries.
 Between them the priests have a combined Invoke of 800% and Piety of 775%.
-However, their combined Concert skill is only 600%.
-The priest in charge, Eyes-of-Fire, decides to use the entire 600% limit as the concert’s Piety, casting Beast Form at Magnitude 60 to transform one of the temple guards into a colossal, monstrous eagle.
-To further bias matters, the following round he decides to follow up with six Sunspear spells at Magnitude 10, but since no points were placed in Invoke the victims of the deadly spells may resist without any additional penalty.
+> However, their combined Concert skill is only 600%.
+The priest in charge, Eyes-of-Fire, decides to
+> use the entire 600% limit as the concert’s Piety, casting Beast Form at Magnitude 60 to transform
+> one of the temple guards into a colossal, monstrous eagle.
+To further bias matters, the following round
+> he decides to follow up with six Sunspear spells at Magnitude 10, but since no points were placed in
+> Invoke the victims of the deadly spells may resist without any additional penalty.

 Once cast, every participant loses one instance of that spell.
 To ensure that all the members of the concert have the same prepared miracles, such rituals are planned in advance to give everyone a chance to pray for the correct magic.

-Sorcery: The sorcery spell can be modified by either producing a greater Intensity, applying more levels of manipulation, or a combination of both.
+**Sorcery**: The sorcery spell can be modified by either producing a greater Intensity, applying more levels of manipulation, or a combination of both.
 All manipulation effects are based upon the concert leader’s personal POW Characteristic.

-The sorceress noble lady, Countess Zocha, leads her cabal of five other necromantic cult members in a magical attack upon a Temple of Mystra.
-Transporting several wagons full of petrified bones to a ridge overlooking the hated place of worship, they form a metaconcert;
+> The sorceress noble lady, Countess Zocha, leads her cabal of five other necromantic cult
+> members in a magical attack upon a Temple of Mystra.
+Transporting several wagons full of
+> petrified bones to a ridge overlooking the hated place of worship, they form a metaconcert;
-resulting in the gestalt gaining an overall Grimoire skill of 340% and Manipulation of 250%.
+> resulting in the gestalt gaining an overall Grimoire skill of 340% and Manipulation of
+> 250%.
 This exceeds the combined Concert skill of the necromancers which is only 480%.
-So Lady Zocha decides to use only 230% of the Grimoire skill and all of the accumulated Manipulation, casting a very large Animate Fossil spell (69 SIZ of bones) with 5 points of Manipulation in Range (1.9 km), 7 points in Duration (over two hours), 10 points in Magnitude to resist dispelling, and 3 points into Targets allowing the four complete dinosaur skeletons to be raised, ready to instil terror on the pacifistic church!
+> So Lady Zocha decides to use only 230% of the Grimoire skill and all of the accumulated
+> Manipulation, casting a very large Animate Fossil spell (69 SIZ of bones) with 5 points
+> of Manipulation in Range (1.9 km), 7 points in Duration (over two hours), 10 points in
+> Magnitude to resist dispelling, and 3 points into Targets allowing the four complete dinosaur
+> skeletons to be raised, ready to instil terror on the pacifistic church!

 A concert cast sorcery spell, costs every participant the same amount of Magic Points it would normally require if cast singly.

-66
-Alex Greene (order #3262370)                                                                                     7
-         Enchantments
+## Enchantments

 In many fantasy worlds, the creation of items blessed with supernatural power has always been a vital commodity.
 Known as enchantments, such articles enable the storing, transportation or extension of magic.
 This technique allows for example, a